Patrickularly/Portfolio/README.md

 # 🗺 Patrick's Portfolio

 Welcome to my portfolio!
-This is a summary of my Python projects including games, apps and webcrawling/ webscraping.
+This is a summary of my Python projects.

 ## 📚 Table of Contents
 - [Games](#games)